-1 Clock setting:
+Clock setting:

-- 1 Turn the ignition switch to ON. - 2 Press and hold SEL button and SET button until the hour digits start flashing. - 3 Press SEL button until the desired hour is displayed. - Press and hold to advance the hour fast.
+- 1 Turn the ignition switch to the ON position. - 2 Press and hold A-button and B-button until the hour digits start flashing.

+- 3 Press A-button until the desired hour is displayed. - Press and hold to advance the hour fast.

-4 Press SET button.
+4 Press B-button.
 The minute digits start flashing.

-- 5 Press SEL button until the desired minute is displayed. - Press and hold to advance the minute fast.
+- 5 Press A-button until the desired minute is displayed. - Press and hold to advance the minute fast.

-6 Press SET button.
-The clock is set, and then the display moves to the backlight brightness adjustment.
+6 Press B-button.
+The clock is set, and the display moves to changing of the fuel mileage unit.